 Lifespan: 15 to 20 years

-The breed standard for the Siamese recognized by organizations like The International Cat Association and Cat Fanciers Association includes a large wedge-shaped head, with large ears.
+The breed standard for the Siamese recognized by organizations like The International Cat Association and Cat Fanciers Association includes a sizeable wedge-shaped head with large ears.
+These cats should have short hair, naturally accentuating their long, slender, muscular body.
+Males typically weigh about 9-15 pounds, and females 6-12 pounds.

 Most people will…

 Recognize the Siamese by their seal point markings.
-These light-colored bodies and darker extremities can come in four “recognized” colors prints including:
+These light-colored bodies and darker extremities can come in four “recognized” color prints, including:

 - Blue point,